The Articles of Confederation (1777)

 With no authority to tax, Congress struggled to raise revenue.
 Mounting debts from the Revolutionary War remained unpaid, and the country faced economic turmoil.

 Additionally, foreign relations were complex.
-Individual states entered into their own agreements with foreign powers, leading to diplomatic confusion and potential conflicts of interest.
+Individual states entered into their agreements with foreign powers, leading to diplomatic confusion and potential conflicts of interest.

 The absence of a unified foreign policy made the young nation vulnerable on the international stage.